 Each of these threaten people with welfare sanctions if they do not take part.
 Workfare does not only affect young people- it is aimed at people of all ages and from December 2012, disabled and sick people in the Work Related Activities Group on sickness benefit ESA are also being forced to work unpaid.

 - Mandatory Work Activity (MWA) – The scheme mandates four weeks’ unpaid work for up to 30 hours a week.
-Although the government claims it is “community work”, its definition of this includes working “for the profit of the host organisation.”
+Although the government claims it is “community work”, its definition of this includes working “for the profit of the host organisation.”.
+Claimants can face losing benefits for 3 months the first time they do not take part, and this can go up to 3 years for the third time.
+Claimant’s can, and are, referred to MWA at any point in their claim.

-- The Work Programme – Figures are not available for the number of mandatory work placements under this programme, but Ingeus (owned by city financiers Deloitte) force people to do six month long workfare placements.
+- The Work Programme – This is essentially a for profit Job Centre you are forced to attend normally after 9-12 months on JSA where you can be forced to carry out workfare at the whim of the private provider.
+Figures are not available for the number of mandatory work placements under this programme, but Ingeus (owned by city financiers Deloitte) force people to do six month long workfare placements.
 The Work Programme, is expected to cost the taxpayer £5 billion pounds.

-- Day One Support for Young People Trailblazer – started in Autumn 2013, this scheme compels young people without 6 months official work experience (attained in at most 2 jobs) to work without pay for 13 weeks on the first day of signing on.
+- Day One Support for Young People Trailblazer (London only) – started in Autumn 2012, this scheme forces young people (18-24) without 6 months official work experience (attained in at most 2 jobs) to work without pay for 13 weeks on the first day of signing on.
+Not taking part can result in benefit sanctions of up to 3 months.

 - Derbyshire “Trailblazer” Mandatory Youth Activity Programme – “The provision is designed to help Jobseekers Allowance (JSA) claimants age 18 -24 year old who have reached 26 weeks unemployment move in to sustainable employment.
 It will deliver a period of 8 weeks mandatory work experience through a variety of placements that are of benefit to the community.”